 Craig Hennemuth has a lifelong love for metal fabrication.
-His Father who started the business over fifty years has now become Craig’s who hopes to be able to continue the legacy left by his Dad.
+His father who started Hennemuth Metal Fabricators over fifty years has now become Craig’s who hopes to be able to continue the legacy left by his Dad.

-Sensing a changing environment where automation was quickly leading the way Craig decided to begin to strategically think about how the business needed to re tool and move forward so that it could “remain ahead of the curve” as stated by Craig.
-He initially sought the assistance from the Duquesne University Small Business Development Center (SBDC) as he realized he dreams to expand and retool was going to require assistance and consultation in business plan development: financial projections and forecasting and seeking an appropriate lending partner.
+Sensing a changing environment where automation was quickly leading the way Craig decided to begin to strategically think about how the business needed to retool and move forward so that it could “remain ahead of the curve” stated Craig.
+He initially sought assistance from the Duquesne University Small Business Development Center (SBDC) as he realized his dreams to expand and retool were going to require assistance and consultation in business plan development: financial projections and forecasting and seeking an appropriate lending partner.

-Early on involvement with Anthony Cardone, Vice President from Washington Financial Services created a three prong approach of bringing together the operations of the business: business plan development/cash flow\w projections and lender expertise.
+Early on involvement with Anthony Cardone, Vice President from Washington Financial Services created a three-prong approach to bringing together the operations of the business: business plan development/cash flow\w projections and lender expertise.
 “I couldn’t have done it without these folks commented Craig.
 Craig went on to further say “the honest and objective advice provided by Rich and the SBDC was truly what brought me forth from dream to reality”.